Skiing the Andes: A First-Timer's Planning Guide (2026 Season)

 |---|---|

 Argentina competes with the cheapest European options while including transatlantic flights.
-Chile sits in the same range as Austria — reasonable but not bargain-level.
+Chile sits in the same price band as Austria — reasonable, but not bargain-level.
+If you're building a trip that combines the ski mountains with city time, our guide to combining skiing with Buenos Aires or Santiago covers the logistics and costs.

 Money and Payment